We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Wondering which credit bureau your lender might check?
 Find out here.

-If you apply for new credit down the line, other lenders may use your score to judge your strength as a borrower, otherwise known as your ‘creditworthiness’.
-Depending on what kind of lender you choose and what product you apply for, it may also be used to determine what interest rate they’ll offer you.
+If you apply for new credit down the line, other lenders in Surrey may use your score to judge your strength as a borrower, otherwise known as your ‘creditworthiness’.
+Depending on what kind of lender you choose and what product you apply for in Surrey, it may also be used to determine what interest rate they’ll offer you.
 The closer your score is to 900, the easier it will be to get approved for a large amount of credit at a more affordable rate and vice versa.